materialsproject/fireworks/docs/duplicates_tutorial.rst

 #.
 All four FireWorks - both the ones we ran explicitly and the second set of duplicated runs - show Launch data as if they had been *all* been run explicitly.

 In summary, when the ``_dupefinder`` key is specified, FireWorks allows users to submit duplicated runs, but actually runs only the workflows that are unique.
-A duplicated workflow will has its run data copied from an earlier run.
+A duplicated workflow has its run data copied from an earlier run (in other words, the duplicate run *steals* the launches of the original run).
 This process occurs when you run the Rocket Launcher - before running a FireWork, the Rocket will check to see if it's been run before.
-If so, it will just copy the Launch output from the previous FireWork that had the same ``spec``.
+If so, it will just copy the Launch output from the previous FireWork that had the same **spec**.

 Sub-Workflow Duplicate Detection
 ================================

 One nice feature of FireWorks' built-in duplicate detection is that it operates on a *sub-workflow* level.
-If only a portion of a workflow has been run before, FireWorks can avoid re-running that portion while still running unique sections.
+If only a portion of a workflow has been run before, FireWorks can avoid re-running that portion while still running unique sections, even within dynamic workflows.

 1. Clear out your previous output in the ``duplicate`` tutorials directory::